FusionAuth/fusionauth-site/DocsDevREADME.md

 - All image captions should be one or more complete sentences.
 - Use the oxford comma.
 Apples, bananas, and oranges are my favorite fruits.
 - Single spaces should be used instead of double spaces after a period.
-- Headers should have the first letter of every word capitalized: `This Is The Header Text` (quick check is: `grep '^## \([^ ].*\)\{0,1\}' site/_posts/<post>.md`)
+- Headers should have the first letter of every word capitalized: `This Is The Header Text`.
+This is true for all headers (h1, h2, h3, h4).
+  (quick check is: `grep '^## \([^ ].*\)\{0,1\}' site/_posts/<post>.md`)
 - When writing, you have access to Asides.
 Here's an [example blog post using an Aside](https://github.com/FusionAuth/fusionauth-site/blob/master/astro/src/content/blog/log4j-fusionauth.mdx).
 You can assign the following values to the type: `tip` for tips. `note` for things for the user to be aware of. `important` for things the user should pay attention to. `warn` for dangerous actions like deleting a tenant.